feerposser/basic-docker-network-tutorial/readme.md

 </div>

-And the `docker container inspect tutorial-container` also will show us the inspector where in some point it'll be and object called "Networks" that list the drivers used by the tutorial-container.
+And the `docker container inspect tutorial-container` also will show us the inspector where in some point it'll be and object called "Networks" that list the networks used by the tutorial-container.

 <div align="center">